Jemdet Nasr period: History of research

 In the early 1900s, clay tablets with an archaic form of the Sumerian cuneiform script began to appear in the antiquities market.
 A collection of 36 tablets was bought by the German excavators of Shuruppak (Tell Fara) in 1903.
 While they thought that the tablets came from Tell Jemdet Nasr, it was later shown that they probably came from nearby Tell Uqair.
 Similar tablets were offered for sale by a French antiquities dealer in 1915, and these were again reported to have come from Tell Jemdet Nasr.
 Similar tablets, together with splendidly painted monochrome and polychrome pottery, were also shown by local Arabs in 1925 to the Assyriologist Stephen Herbert Langdon, then director of the excavations at Tell al-Uhaymir.
 The Arabs told Langdon the finds came from Jemdet Nasr, a site some 26 km northeast of Tell al-Uhaymir.
 Langdon was sufficiently impressed, visited the site and started excavations in 1926.
 He uncovered a large mudbrick building containing more of the distinctive pottery and a collection of 150 to 180 clay tablets bearing the proto-cuneiform script.

 The importance of these finds was realized immediately and the Jemdet Nasr Period (named after the eponymous type site) was officially defined at a conference in Baghdad in 1930, where at the same time both the Uruk and Ubaid periods had been defined.
 It has later been shown that some of the material culture that was initially thought to be unique for the Jemdet Nasr Period also occurred during the preceding Uruk Period and the subsequent Early Dynastic Period.
 Nevertheless, it is generally believed that the Jemdet Nasr Period is still sufficiently distinct in its material culture as well as its socio-cultural characteristics to be recognized as a separate period.
 Since the first excavations at Tell Jemdet Nasr, the Jemdet Nasr Period has been found at numerous other archaeological sites across much of south-central Iraq, including Abu Salabikh, Shuruppak, Khafajah, Nippur, Tell Uqair, Ur, and Uruk.

 Dating and periodization

 Older scientific literature often used 3200–3000 BC as the beginning and end dates of the Jemdet Nasr Period.
 The period is nowadays dated from 3100 to 2900 BC based on radiocarbon dating.

+However, according to more recent proposals based on carbon 14 dating, the corresponding phase at Uruk, Uruk III, may have started as early as around 3300 BC, some two hundred years earlier than previously assumed.
+The Cuneiform Digital Library Initiative dates the proto-cuneiform tablets from Uruk III or Jemdet Nasr levels ca. 3200-3000 BC.

 The Jemdet Nasr Period is contemporary with the early Ninevite V Period of Upper Mesopotamia and the Proto-Elamite Period of Iran, and shares with these two periods characteristics such as an emerging bureaucracy and hierarchy.